AdobeDocs/uix/src/pages/services/aem-cf-console-admin/extension-development/index.md

 ![UI pop-up](introduction-1.png)

 More information about [AEM](https://experienceleague.adobe.com/docs/experience-manager.html) extension points can be found at [AEM Content Fragments Console Extension Points](../../../services/aem-cf-console-admin/api).

-You can find the source of [the wholly completed application on GitHub](https://git.corp.adobe.com/dx-devex-acceleration/aem-headless-ui-ext-examples).

 ## Create a project in Adobe Developer Console